Week 1: Project Management¶

 It is imaginable that during project development, we will constantly modify and adjust our own files.
 At the same time, we also hope to save the old version while updating to the latest version, because we are not sure if we will need it again.
 It would be even better if we could record the history of each modification and allow us to revert to a previous version at any time.

-The so - called distributed system means that each developer's computer has a complete copy of the repository, rather than relying solely on a central server.
-Even in an offline state, version recording and management can still be carried out, and synchronization with the remote repository can be done after connecting to the network.
+The so - called distributed system means that each developer\'s computer has a complete copy of the repository, rather than relying solely on a central server.
+Even in an offline state, version recording and management can still be carried out, and synchronization with the remote repository can be done after reconnecting to the network.
 In contrast to the distributed system is the centralized system, where all code is stored on a central server, and version recording and management require network connectivity.
 If the server or network encounters problems, development work will also be affected.

 Using Git can bring us several obvious benefits:

-- Every modification is recorded
+Every modification is recorded

-- can return to the previous version at any time
+can return to the previous version at any time

-- Project files will not become chaotic due to multiple modifications
+Project files will not become chaotic due to multiple modifications

-- Local files can be synchronized and backed up with remote repositories
+Local files can be synchronized and backed up with remote repositories

 During this Fab Academy learning process, all my assignments and learning records will also be managed through a Git repository and ultimately published on my personal website.
-So, let's start by learning Git.
+So, let\'s start by learning Git.

 2.2 Getting Started with Git¶